It's been 44 years since Britain passed the Sex Discrimination Act, outlawing gender discrimination in a wide range of areas.

 4. Women Who Launch: The Women Who Shattered Glass Ceilings, by Marlene Wagman-Geller

 Want inspiration from other successful women have achieved?
 Well, why wouldn’t you?
-Packed full with biographies of female creators, innovators, and leaders, this book delivers just that.
+Packed full of biographies of female creators, innovators, and leaders, this book delivers just that.
 An uplifting testament to female empowerment, it reveals the true stories of activists, artists, entrepreneurs who have launched some of the most famous companies, brands, and organisations today, and changed the world in the process.
 And there’s simply no way that you won’t find something here that you can apply to your own career.

 5. You Are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life, by Jen Sincero